All posts

 The Pain of Building Without a Framework

-If you’ve tried building a ChatGPT App from the official resources alone, you’ve hit these problems:
+If you’ve tried building a ChatGPT App from the OpenAI Apps SDK alone, you’ve hit these problems:

 No component library.
-You have to build your own UI components from scratch — cards, layouts, forms — and get them looking right inside an AI host conversation.
-You’re solving the same styling problems every time.
+You build your own UI components from scratch, cards, layouts, forms, and get them looking right inside the conversation.
+You’re solving the same styling problems every time, including dark mode, display modes, and host-specific CSS variables.

 No project structure.
 Every project starts from zero.
 There’s no standard way to organize your resources, tools, and configuration.
 You’re making structural decisions before you’ve written a line of product code.

 No testing story.
 You can’t run automated tests against the ChatGPT interface.
 There’s no way to verify your app renders correctly in CI.
-Manual testing through the ChatGPT UI is the only option.
+Manual testing through the ChatGPT UI is the only option, and it burns host credits on every attempt.

 No deployment pipeline.
 Getting your app from local development to production means manually configuring an MCP server, setting up hosting, and wiring everything together.